 Another way to tell if your pup still has a lot of growing to do is their paw size.
 Do their paws look large compared to their legs and body?
-This is a classic adolescent feature of a dog, and means your pup is likely still growing!
+This is a classic adolescent feature of a dog and means your pup is likely still growing!

-If you bought your German Shepherd from a breeder, they should be able to give you a specific, estimated weight based on your puppy’s parents and past litters.
+If you bought your German Shepherd from a breeder, they should be able to give you a specific, estimated weight based on your puppy’s parents and past litter.
 Most of the time, a dog will not grow bigger than its larger parents.